-Senior School Inspection Reports
+Senior School Inspection Report and Good Schools Guide

 We are delighted to announce that the Senior and Junior Schools have achieved the highest possible ratings of “Excellent” in the Inspection Reports issued by the Independent Schools Inspectorate following their visit in the 2019 Autumn Term.